Keeper-Security/Commander/KEEPER_DRIVE_COMMANDS.md

 # Bulk share all records in a folder
 kd-share-record folderabc -e team@example.com -r viewer -R

+# Transfer ownership to another user (single recipient only)
+kd-share-record rec123abc -e newowner@example.com -a owner

 # Dry-run preview
 kd-share-record rec123abc -e user@example.com -r manager --dry-run
 ```

+> **Note:** `-a owner` transfers record ownership.
+Only one recipient is allowed.
+You will lose access to the record after the transfer.

 ---